About Us

 Our Felt Sense grounds us in our:

-Physical Senses - the tactility of our hands, and the viscera of touch, taste, sight, sound, smell
+Physical Senses - the tactility of our hands, and the viscera of touch, taste, sight, sound, and smell

 Awakening Creative States